pannaf/valkyrie/README.md

 ## <img src="https://github.com/pannaf/valkyrie/assets/18562964/3ec5b89a-8634-492f-8077-b636466de285" alt="image" width="20"/> [NeMo Curator] Generating an Exercise List
 I used [NeMo Curator](https://github.com/NVIDIA/NeMo-Curator) to generate an exercise list with a pipeline that gathers, cleans, and processes web scraped data.

-### Side Note on Legality of Web Scraping for this Use Case
-Given that I'm only scraping the names of exercises, this does not violate copyright laws according to [this article](https://www.mintz.com/insights-center/viewpoints/2012-06-26-one-less-copyright-issue-worry-about-gym) that discusses the implications of the U.S. Copyright Office's June 18, 2012 [Statement of Policy](https://www.govinfo.gov/content/pkg/FR-2012-06-22/html/2012-15235.htm).
-In particular, this direct quote makes clear that pulling the list of exercises alone does violate copyright laws:

-> An example that has occupied the attention of the Copyright Office for quite some time involves the copyrightability of the selection and arrangement of preexisting exercises, such as yoga poses.
-Interpreting the statutory definition of ``compilation'' in isolation could lead to the conclusion that a sufficiently creative selection, coordination or arrangement of public domain yoga poses is copyrightable as a compilation of such poses or exercises.
-However, under the policy stated herein, a claim in a compilation of exercises or the selection and arrangement of yoga poses will be refused registration.
-Exercise is not a category of authorship in section 102 and thus a compilation of exercises would not be copyrightable subject matter.

 ### Pipeline Overview

 Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), my pipeline includes the following steps: